paduagroup/fftool/README.md

 For simulations with extended materials it is possible to create chemical bonds across boundaries.
-The option `-p` allows specification of periodic conditions in x, y, z or combinations thereof.
+The option `-p` allows specification of periodic conditions along x, y, z or combinations thereof.
 It is important in this case to supply precise dimensions for the simulation box using the option `-b Lx,Ly,Lz`, even if the box is cubic.
 In this manner no additional space will be added.

 The coordinates of the atoms of the material have to be supplied in `.xyz` format and prepared carefully so that distances across periodic boundaries are within the tolerance to identify bonds.
+The number of bonds in the files created should be verified.

 Also, the `pack.inp` filed will likely need editing in order to position the atoms of the material precisely.